-Any student who withdraws during an academic year must submit a Withdrawal Form obtained from the Registrar.
+Any student who withdraws during an academic year must submit a Withdrawal Form obtained from the Director of Student Services/Registrar.
 Financial Aid recipients must consult with the Director of Financial Aid prior to requesting a withdrawal regarding ramifications to aid status including how a withdrawal may affect satisfactory academic progress and loan funding.
 See Financial Aid section of the Catalog for more information.